 He went on to explain that poets rarely choose words by accident or carelessly use the wrong ones.
 So if a word appears strange, ask yourself what you’re missing.

-You’ll find this tip works just as well with great prose too.
+You’ll find this tip works with great prose too.